 How is compound interest calculated?

-Compound interest is calculated by multiplying the principal amount by one, plus the interest rate, to the power of the number of compounding periods, minus one.
+To calculate compound interest your multiply the principal amount by one, plus the annual interest rate, to the power of the number of compounding periods, minus one.

 Here it is in formula form:

 If you invest $1,000 over a 5-year period at 5% interest, here’s how much you’ll end up with:

 $1,000[(1+0.05)5-1] = $1,000[1.27628] = $1,276.28